 Tensions have risen between law enforcement officers and the general public that may make it more likely you could be arrested for attempting to record a DUI stop.
 If you have been arrested for DUI or for interfering with an officer’s duty, former prosecutor Brian Gabriel with The Law Office of Gabriel & Gabriel will stand up for your rights.

-Attorney Brian Gabriel has more than 25 years of experience providing a comprehensive criminal defense to those accused of a crime in West Palm Beach and surrounding areas.
+Attorney Brian Gabriel has more than 30 years of experience providing a comprehensive criminal defense to those accused of a crime in West Palm Beach and surrounding areas.
 He provides close personal attention that is vital to the success of each case.
-Contact our firm for a free consultation by calling 561-622-5575 or completing our contact form.
+Contact Brian Gabriel for a free consultation by calling 561-622-5575 or completing our contact form.